 4) Incorporate others’ feedback and revise their own work.

-In addition to attending twice-weekly lectures, students take part in a weekly lab section, in which they dive deeper into specific topics in a hands-on way.
-The lab sections are led by the Costanzo Teaching Fellows, carefully selected undergraduates who receive teaching training throughout the year and form an integral part of the Psych 101 teaching team.
+Students will part in a weekly lab section, in which they dive deeper into specific topics in a hands-on way.
+The lab sections will be offered in a mix of in-person and virtual formats, and will be led by the Costanzo Teaching Fellows, carefully selected undergraduates who receive teaching training throughout the year and form an integral part of the Psych 101 teaching team.
 Our Teaching Fellows are highly effective.
 More than 85% of students in Psychology 101 rated their Teaching Fellow as “Excellent” and 91% report being satisfied (with 60% extremely satisfied) with their weekly discussion sections.